dkian214/Copilot-Dev-Practices-GHU23/EXERCISE.md

 Again review the generated test case and accept.

-Re-run `npm test` to check test results
+Re-run `npm test` to see that a new unit test got added.

+:information_source: It's OK your unit test fails with generated code.

+Congratulations on completing Activity 3 :mortar_board: